Earth Notes: Energy Game Changer: HaaS (Heating as a Service) Insight SummaryUpdated 2021-09-10 07:58 GMT.

 It has been interesting to hear increasing acceptance and understanding of the "HaaS" concept over the project's life.
 From the corridors of power to our peers that we pitched alongside at the 2018 Future of Utilities event.

-Though we lost our (district heating/billing specialist) collaboration partner early on, and smart meters have been difficult to get to work with in practice, we developed enough of an internal model to feel comfortable that we could support the business models that we have been looking at.
+We lost our (district heating/billing specialist) collaboration partner early on.
+And smart meters have been difficult to get to work with in practice.
+But we developed enough of an internal model to feel comfortable that we could support the business models that we have been looking at.
 In many ways, this is the area that gives us least worry, and so we spent more of our time on the other strands.

 On the financial side, we have been exploring with a number of utilities how something like HaaS Lite would work, and many variants have been explored.
 This is not purely theoretical, but looks at real costs for the utilities in terms of acquisition and churn, tariff and logistic complexities.
 Work is continuing on the business models right up to the end of the project.
 All of this is subject to pre-commercial discussions, but as a practical matter a flavour of the first scheme or schemes may be visible in the winter of 2018 to 2019.